rvolosatovs/mooshy/README.md

 ## Buffer overflow
 A buffer overflow occurs when more data is put in a buffer than it can hold, leading to overwrite adjacent memory locations being overwritten.
 This problem can be abused to alter the return address and inject code on the stack.

 To illustrate this concept, a vulnerable HTTP daemon (`hHTTPd`) is supplied as a proof of concept.
 It stores the HTTP request and reflects the path back to the client in the message body.
 However, if the user requests a path that is too long, it overflows the request buffer.
 This vulnerability is exploited to gain code execution.
+At the moment, this is not implemented.